 On the second floor are two further bedrooms plus bathroom and airing cupboard.
 Bedroom two also includes a built in wardrobe again making the most of the space.

-The master bedroom, which is en suite, takes up the whole of the third floor.
+The main bedroom, which is en suite, takes up the whole of the third floor.
 With two sets of French doors leading out onto a south facing terrace, it’s a real oasis of calm that drinks in the sunlight and has superb views towards the surrounding hills.

 There is also a wardrobe and airing cupboard.